buildpacks/rfcs/text/0000-update-json-cnb-registry.md

 # Drawbacks
 [drawbacks]: #drawbacks

 - The faux-JSON will not be parseable.
-Instead, it is required that a consume parse each line individually.
+Instead, it is required that consumers parse each line individually.

 # Alternatives
 [alternatives]: #alternatives